 Using Blue Diamond In Jewelry

-As blue diamond is rare and expensive, jewelry made using blue diamond are considered precious.
-Blue emerald cut engagement rings or rings made of blue round diamond will be very expensive and rare to find.
-Blue diamond is so expensive that one will have to shell out 5 digit prices for a blue diamond that weighs .25 carats.
-Therefore blue diamond is not used in ordinary jewelry and is a much-preferred option in antique jewelry such as antique engagement rings.
+As blue diamonds are rare and expensive, blue-diamond jewelry is considered precious.
+For example, blue emerald-cut engagement rings or rings with round blue diamonds are very expensive and rare to find.
+The blue diamond is so expensive that one will have to shell out a 5-digit price for a blue diamond that weighs .25 carats only.
+Therefore, this stone is not used in ordinary jewelry and is a much-preferred option for antique pieces, especially antique engagement rings.

-Blue diamonds are not only used in rings, earrings or necklaces with blue diamonds are also very popular.
-Only to find two similar sized blue diamonds for the earrings is very difficult.
-Unless you have an expert source who can search in the international diamond inventory and has the right connections.
-Because walking passed each jewelry store to find the right sized and intensity blue diamond for your blue diamond earrings is almost impossible.
-Imagine finding the right one is that also the best blue diamonds price on the market?
+Blue diamonds are not only used in rings but also earrings and necklaces.
+People frequently request these jewelry pieces with blue diamonds.
+The problem is to find two similar-sized blue diamonds for the earrings.
+The only real solution is to find an expert source that can search in the international diamond inventory with the right connections.
+Because walking past each jewelry store in search of a couple of blue diamonds that have the right size and intensity for your blue diamond earrings will bring no results.
+And what if your task is not only to find the right stone but also to take the best blue diamond's price in the market?

-Another blue diamond that fetched millions was a 10.10-carat fancy intense blue diamond called de Beers Millennium that got sold for $32 million.
-In the top 10 auction winners, quite some blue diamonds and pink diamonds got on the list.
+Another blue diamond that fetched millions was a 10.10-carat fancy intense blue diamond called De Beers Millennium.
+Its blue diamond price was $32 million.
+Generally, among the top 10 auction winners, you can spot some blue diamonds and pink diamonds on the list.
 See for yourself here.

 How Diamond Cut can influence the blue diamond color

-Not only the size can influence the color appearance of a diamond, shape does too.
-A larger diamond or deeper pavilion can make the color more intense because the light can travel further.
-In addition, fancy cut diamonds can help the color intensity.
-Blue diamonds are therefore often cut in fancy shapes such as pear, trillion, heart or oval.
+Not only the size but also the shape can influence the color appearance of a diamond.
+A deeper pavilion can make the color more intense because it allows the light to travel further.
+In addition, fancy-cut diamond shapes can intensify the color.
+Therefore, blue diamonds are often cut as pear, trillion, heart, or oval.

-The evenly distributed the blue hue the higher the blue diamond price per carat.
-That is why when a blue diamond is found, a lot of thought goes into what shape is best while keeping in mind that the larger the size is the better.
+The more evenly distributed the blue hue, the higher the blue diamond price per carat.
+When a blue diamond is found, the corresponding shape that saves the largest possible is the first thing to consider.